janmattfeld/DockStack/README.md

 $ git clone https://github.com/janmattfeld/DockStack.git
 $ cd DockStack
 $ make

+This is your host IP address: 172.17.0.2
+Horizon is now available at http://172.17.0.2/dashboard Keystone is serving at http://172.17.0.2/identity/
+The default users are: admin and demo
+The password: secret

+Services are running under systemd unit files.

+DevStack Version: pike
+OS Version: Ubuntu 16.04 xenial
 ```

 The first run can take up to 50 minutes, downloading all Ubuntu and Python packages.
 Subsequent container starts are much faster because of the Docker cache.